 As noted in the 2009 Comprehensive Plan, there are several approaches to protecting the integrity of the rural lands.
 One is to examine the residential aspect of rural lands and look at the existing work that was done in 2005-2006.
 This study involved public input meetings, discussed the policy implications of changing the ordinance, and included a review of the tools being used by peer localities.
-Attachment No. 2 provides an update to the peer locality review conducted in 2006 to further explore how effective these tools have been over the past four years and what lessons James City County can learn from these examples.
+An update to the peer locality review (Attachment No. 1) was conducted in 2010 to further explore how effective these tools have been and what lessons James City County can learn from these examples.